Homeschooling the Early Years

 - Spending time together preserves and strengthens the family bond formed in babyhood.

-- You can delight in being with your child to witness and be a part of his or her discoveries.
+- You can delight in being with your child to witness and be a part of their discoveries.

 - Don’t spend money until you have done a lot of reading.
 Read books and magazines and browse Web sites.